 Marie has worked in the public and private sectors.
-After graduating with a BA, she qualified as a registered nurse in 1987, before moving into the pharmaceutical industry and advancing over eight years to management positions.
+After graduating with a BA, she qualified as a registered nurse in 1987, before moving into the pharmaceutical industry and advancing over eight years to sales management.
 During this time she developed an interest in the wider dissemination of scientific information.
 With a teaching diploma (LTCL) in Speech and Drama from Trinity College London, and earlier experience as a private communications consultant, Marie began lecturing part time on the newly established Science Communication course at the University of Auckland in 1992.
 Over subsequent years her role expanded to include course coordination and overseeing significant re-development of the course's content, that enabled it to move from a boutique course taught to around 40 students to its current position as a significant undergraduate course now taught annually to over 400 students from a wide range of disciplines and year levels.

 Marie graduated with a Masters with first class honours in 2006.
 Her thesis titled: ‘Science Communication in an age of risk’ investigated two biosecurity events in Auckland, New Zealand, which involved the aerial spraying of a biological insecticide over urban populations to control invasive exotic moths.
 She examined these programmes within the wider global debates about ‘participatory science’ , 'risk communication' and the media’s role in a risk society.

 Marie was awarded her PhD in Environmental Science in 2016.
 Her thesis titled, An Exploration of Collaborative Learning Spaces in the Quest for Agricultural Sustainability in New Zealand, explored six projects where scientists and farmers collaborated to advance sustainability.
-Marie developed a conceptual model which shows how partner relationships and the informal and formal institutions that shape how partners engage in participatory research, influence the capacity of the collaborative learning space that is created in projects.
-This space is shown to be essential for advancing innovation in the agricultural sector, although the model has application well beyond agriculture.
+Marie developed a conceptual model which shows how partner relationships and the informal and formal institutions that shape how partners engage in research, influence the capacity of the collaborative learning space that is created in projects.
+This space was shown to be essential for advancing innovation in the agricultural sector, although the model has application well beyond agriculture.

 Research | Current